 - If you are looking for the traditional woodblock sound with the quartz dial, try either the Seiko Quartz metronome (M380) or the SHAR Perfekt Time metronome (SM380).
 These are also two of our louder metronomes.

-To browse through all of SHAR's accessories for violin, viola, cello, and bass, follow the link!
+To browse through all of SHAR's accessories for violin, viola, cello, and bass, or rented instruments, follow the link!
 Thanks for reading our blog, and make sure to subscribe for the latest articles!